algosup/2022-2023-project-4-game-design-Team-8/documents/Test Plan.md

     - Enemies and player can deal damage to each other
 - Environment
     - Multiple rooms to explore
-    - Procedural generation?
+    - Procedural generation

 ### Features not to be tested

-The following features won't be tested because they are not required for the game to function properly and are not part of the main gameplay loop.
+The following features won't be tested because they are not required for the game to function properly and are not part of the main gameplay loop and / or the MVP (minimum valuable product)
 - Fight System
     - Player can block and/or deflect incomming projectiles
 - Environment